fakedrtom/oncogemini/README.md

 Database Creation
 ----------------
-Properly prepared and annotated VCFs can be used to create Caner_GEMINI databases with [vcf2db](https://github.com/quinlan-lab/vcf2db).
+Properly prepared and annotated VCFs can be used to create OncoGEMINI databases with [vcf2db](https://github.com/quinlan-lab/vcf2db).
 The creation of a database with vcf2db also requires a pedigree-like file, referred to as a sample manifest, to be included.
 The structure of this file is similar to a more traditional pedigree file, but inlcudes additional columns corresponding to a patient